RichardEssery/FSM/README.md

 FSM requires meteorological driving data and namelists to set options and parameters.
 The model is run with the command

-    .\FSM.exe < nlst.txt
+    ./FSM.exe < nlst.txt

-where `nlst.txt` is a text file containing five namelists; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte (Morin et al. 2011).
+where `nlst.txt` is a text file containing five namelists; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte ([Morin et al. 2011](#Morin)).
 All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables liste din the tables below can be omitted; defaults are then used.

 ### Driving data